sivareddyit/qubership-envgene/docs/envgene-objects.md

 **Location:** `/configuration/artifact_definitions/<artifact-definition-name>.yaml`

-The file name must match the value of the `name` attribute.
+The filename must match the value of the `name` attribute.

 ```yaml
 # Mandatory